adamrunner/adamrunner.github.io/_posts/2016-02-27-esp8266-adventures.md

 ![Picture of DS18B20](/img/ds18b20.jpg)

 For this project I was going to integrate a DS18S20 - a OneWire Temperature sensor, with the ESP8266 and have it report the temperature to an endpoint at a configurable interval.
-The endpoint should be an arbitrary web endpoint - something similar to [ThingSpeak](https://thingspeak.com/) or [data.sparkfun.com](https://data.sparkfun.com) (aka Phant).
+The endpoint should be an arbitrary web endpoint - something similar to [ThingSpeak](https://thingspeak.com/) or [data.sparkfun.com](https://data.sparkfun.com) (which is a hosted version of their open source software [Phant](http://phant.io)).

 ### Putting it all together
 ![Breadboard with all the components](/img/esp-temp-data-breadboard.jpg)